Phil-Wood/url/README.md

 # URL

-A simple php7.1 class to set and get the current full url ( app/core/url.php ).
+A simple php7.1 class to set and get the current full url and it's parts ( app/core/url.php ).

 ### Prerequisites